 Student Development Complex (SDC)—Michigan Tech’s Student Development Complex provides year-round recreational and fitness activities for students, faculty, staff and the entire community to encourage a healthier lifestyle.
 Michigan Tech students use the SDC as part of their student fees, while faculty, staff and community members pay a reasonable fee.

-The athletic complex features classrooms, a dance room, fitness center, ice arena, multipurpose room, racquetball and squash courts, rifle range, swimming pool and dive tank, and varsity gym.
+The athletic complex features a fitness center, ice arena, multipurpose room with a climbing wall, a dance/fitness studio, classrooms, racquetball and squash courts, shooting range, swimming pool and dive tank, and varsity gym.
 Spacious men's and women's locker rooms include saunas, showers, and a towel service.
 Patrons can check out a variety of recreational equipment, including basketballs, volleyballs and racquetball racquets.
 Adjacent to the SDC is the Gates Tennis Center with indoor courts, a pro shop, lockers and showers.
-Outdoor recreation areas include the recreational forest and trails, softball fields, sand volleyball courts, Sherman field, Hubbell field, soccer fields and disc golf.
+Outdoor recreation areas include the Tech trails and recreational forest, softball fields, sand volleyball courts, Sherman field, Hubbell field, soccer fields and disc golf.

-For information about any of these areas, including reservations and rental opportunities, call 906-487-2578.
+For information about any of these areas, including reservations and rental opportunities, visit www.michigantechrecreation.com or call 906-487-2578.